 -- Or in postgresql.conf

-idle_in_transaction_session_timeout = 600000 # 10 minutes in millisecondsThis prevents idle transactions from holding connection slots indefinitely.
-Applications receive a disconnect notice after the timeout, forcing them to reconnect.
+idle_in_transaction_session_timeout = 600000 # 10 minutes in millisecondsUnlike max_connections, this setting takes effect with a configuration reload (no restart needed).
+It prevents idle transactions from holding connection slots indefinitely.
+Affected sessions are terminated after the timeout, forcing applications to reconnect.
 Common values range from 5-30 minutes depending on your application patterns.

 Set up ongoing monitoring to prevent future exhaustion: